-Aurel Sari is a senior lecturer in law at the University of Exeter in the United Kingdom and the director of the Exeter Centre for International Law.
+Aurel Sari is an Associate Professor of Public International Law at the University of Exeter (United Kingdom) and the Director of the Exeter Centre for International Law.
 His scholarship focuses primarily on international conflict and security law and the law relating to military operations.
-He has published widely in leading academic journals on the law of armed conflict, status of forces agreements, peace support operations, international human rights law and the legal framework of European security and defense policy.
+He has published widely on the law of armed conflict, status of forces agreements, peace support operations, international human rights law, the European security and defense policy and the legal aspects of hybrid warfare and grey zone conflict.
 He writes for Lawfare in a personal capacity.

 Subscribe to this Lawfare contributor via RSS.

-The UK Parliament’s Joint Committee on Human Rights has published its report on the British Government’s policy on the use of drones for targeted killing.
-The report is the result of attention on the legal and political justifications for a drone strike in Syria which killed two British citizens.
+Readers of Lawfare will be interested to learn that the UK Parliament’s Joint Committee on Human Rights has just published its report on the British Government’s policy on the use of drones for targeted killing.
+The report is the outcome of an inquiry launched by the Joint Committee in October 2015.

 In this comment, I would like to offer some thoughts in response to Butch Bracknell’s recent post on the targeting of ISIL oil transport trucks by the US in eastern Syria.